moloewe-leuphana/moloewe-leuphana.github.io/docs/moloewe-tools/06_graph.md

 # Graph

-A Graph Tool is used to display a Plotly graph during a presentation.
+A Graph Tool is used to display a Plotly graph or Echarts graph during a presentation.
 Additionally, it supports input from other tools such as Dropdown Tool and Slider Tool.

 The Graph tool requires definition of a function on the Project Notebook.